 - Add stickers to the vase.

-A healthier twist: If you don’t want candy you can do this craft with Valentine themed pencils.
-It would be a cute gift to a teacher , I know when I was teaching I was forever running out of pencils.
+A healthier twist: If you don’t want candy, you can do this craft with Valentine-themed pencils instead of a Valentine candy bouquet.
+It would be a cute gift to a teacher.
+I know when I was teaching I was forever running out of pencils.